brendunne19/asw/sql-academy/sql_academy.md

 2. Member sales KPIs for (ATV, ATF, ACV, IPT, PPU) in MCZ in 2023, by fiscal quarter (Q1-Q4)

-3. Top 5 men's fragrance SKUs sold in The Perfume Shop (TPS) within Liverpool throughout the December 2023 period.
+3. Top 5 men's fragrance SKUs sold in The Perfume Shop (TPS) within Lyon throughout the December 2023 period.

 4. For each week of January 2023, what percentage of members shopped on weekdays and on weekends in MIT?